HFU-DM-GDV/gdv-WiSe2022/README.md

 ## Happy coding!

-Now you are ready to start coding the tutorials that are described further below.
-The idea is to start with the `GDV_tutorial_XX_empty.py` files and try to fulfill the TODOs.
+Now you are ready to start coding the tutorials.
+The code can be found inside the `src` folder.
+The idea is to start with the `<XX>-<NAME>.problem.py` files and try to fulfill the TODOs.
 That's how it is done during the course.
-The `GDV_tutorial_XX.py` files contain the solution.
+The `<XX>-<NAME>.solution.py` files contain the solution.

 ## Helpful resources